admiralorbiter/DataDeckv2/README.md

 DataDeck v2 is a Flask rewrite of the original Django-based DataDeck classroom app.
 It enables teachers to run classroom sessions where students upload data visualizations (images), react with badges, and comment.
 District-level observers can browse activity across teachers in their district.

-This repository currently contains a runnable Flask outline (starter) plus planning docs for the full rewrite and migration.
+This repository contains a comprehensive Flask rewrite with M0-M3.5 complete and full M4 preparation.
+All core infrastructure, authentication, session management, and UI foundation are implemented and tested.

 ## Key Features (target)
 - Sessions lifecycle (create, list, pause, archive/unarchive, delete)